 Believe it or not, we are humans and we as humans compare ourselves to others whether we want to do it or not.
 Too much social media can fuel your anxiety just by simply seeing old friends from high school “living it up” and you may ask yourself… well why can’t I do that?
 Sometimes seeing people in relationships on social media can fuel your anxiety if you are single.
 You may see happiness and start questioning yourself and/or feel inadequate.

 That’s sort of why I don’t get on social media a lot anymore.
 Not because of comparing myself but because nothing is genuine anymore.
-So why would I stay on social media 24/7 giving myself the opportunity to want to compare myself to someone and their life?
+So why would I stay on social media 24/7 allowing myself to want to compare myself to someone and their life?

 Why A Social Media Detox Is Essential To Your Mental Health